Translational Genomics

 We are interested in accelerating the diagnosis, prognosis, treatment and modelling of various rare diseases and cancers in children.
 To this end, we leverage established and novel genomic technologies and their computational analysis, to explore new clinical possibilities.

-We are particularly keen on translational approaches at single-cell resolution, which we apply to assess disease heterogeneity and the quality of new disease models, tissues and organs.
+We are particularly keen on translational approaches at single-cell and spatial resolution, which we apply to assess disease heterogeneity and the quality of new disease models, tissues and organs.
+AI has become increasingly important for this.
 We also assess genomic risks from new therapies, including the unwanted acquisition of deleterious mutations when engineering new tissues, editing genomes or introducing new genes.
 Further, we apply population genomics and support metagenomic approaches to understand micronutrient deficiencies in global health as well as infection.

 In this regard, we have supported the tracking of mutations in the spread of COVID-19 in the UK, through genomic sequencing.